(Service number 46578)

 And the National Anthem was then sung enthusiastically.
 Another very touching service was conducted in 1932, to pay tribute to the memory of those men who made the supreme sacrifice in the Great War, the Memorial Hall again being packed full.
 Stirring addresses, scripture readings, hymns and wreath laying honoured the loyalty, courage and sacrifice of those whom they were commemorating.

-Samuels’ medals were forwarded to his wife, then living at Pleasant Point.
+Samuel’s medals were forwarded to his wife, then living at Pleasant Point.
 He left no will.
+His widow, Mary Ann Gibson, married William Earl Home in 1925, had three children, and lived to 1968.
 His brother Andrew Alexander Gibson, who also served in World War One, drowned in the Clarence River in 1926.
-His oldest brother William Crawford Gibson, was called up but did not serve.
-His widow, Mary Ann Gibson, married William Earl Home in 1925, had three children, and lived to 1968.
+Another brother Robert Mitchell Gibson served with the Australian Navy in World War One.
+His oldest brother, William Crawford Gibson, who had married in 1908 and had one child, was called up but did not serve; another brother, John Campbell Gibson, had also married, in 1912, and had four children when he was listed on the Reserve Rolls.

 The name of Private Samuel Gibson is inscribed on the Buttes New British Cemetery (NZ) Memorial, Polygon Wood, Zonnebeke, West-Vlaanderen, Belgium; and on the Timaru War Memorial Wall, the Temuka RSA Roll of Honour, the Temuka War Memorial, the Pleasant Point School Memorial, the Clandeboye Hall Memorial Tablet, and maybe St Mary's Anglican Church Timaru Memorial.